graphql-aspnet/graphql-aspnet.github.io/docs/advanced/type-expressions.md

 > The `TypeDefinition` property is available on `[Query]`, `[QueryRoot]`, `[Mutation]`, `[MutationRoot]`, `[Subscription]`, `[SubscriptionRoot]` and `[GraphField]`

 **Warning**: When declared, the runtime will accept your `TypeDefinition` or `TypeExpression` as law.
 You can setup a scenario where by you could return data that the runtime could never validate and GraphQL will happily process it and cause an error every time.
-For instance returning a single integer but declaring a `TypeDefinition` of a list of integers.
+For instance returning a single integer but declaring a `TypeDefinition` of a list of integers or declaring a list of donuts but only returning a single instance.

 ```csharp
 // ERROR